elenabohenick/dsp/statistics/2-4-cohens_d.md

 ```

 Interpretaion:
-Cohen’s d showed that the difference between the first babies mean weight and non-first babies mean weight in stands deviation for the two groups is equal to -0.089 STDs.
+Cohen’s d showed that the difference between the first babies mean weight and non-first babies mean weight in standard deviations for the two groups is equal to -0.089 STDs.
 This indicates that there is a very small difference in weights and that the first babies are lighter.

 Similarly, the difference in pregnancy length also had a very small Cohen’s d of 0.029 STDs.